thompsonb/prism_bitext_filter/README.md

    --tgt_lang de \
    --out_file test.pkl
 ```
-The sentence pairs and their corresponding scores are written to a hdf5 file to be used below.
+The sentence pairs and their corresponding scores are written to a pickle file to be used below.
 Note there is no distinction between src and tgt languages, except to keep track of which is which.

 To see an example of the scores, run the following in a python prompt: